obervinov/users-package/README.md

 - This module requires a dependency in the form of a Vault server for storing user configurations.

+- The module also requires the dependency of an additional https://github.com/obervinov/vault-package module to interact with the vault server.

-- The Vault policy required by the module when interacting with the Vault server can be found [here](tests/vault/policy.hcl) (with a detailed description)
+- The Vault policy required by the module when interacting with the Vault server can be found [here](tests/vault/policy.hcl) (with a detailed description).

 - It includes a `Users` class that provides the following functionalities: